Required Documents for Aadhaar DOB Correction

 What Makes Your Document Valid and Accepted?

 • Original Document: You must bring the original document for verification.
-While you might submit a photocopy, the original is essential for the staff at the Aadhaar Enrolment/Update Centre to check against.
+While you might submit a photocopy, the original is essential for the staff at the Aadhaar Enrolment/Update Centre to verify its authenticity.

 • Issued by a Competent Authority: The document must have been issued by a recognised government body or official institution.
 This ensures its authenticity.

 • Clear and Legible: All the details on the document, especially your name and date of birth, must be clear and easy to read.
-Faded, torn, or smudged documents might not be accepted.
+Faded, torn, or smudged documents could hinder verification and potentially delay or prevent your request from being processed.

 • Valid and Up-to-Date: If the document has an expiry date (like a passport), it must still be valid.